SonghuaHu-UMD/MultiSTGraph/README.md

 [//]: # (* The code for other baselines is located at `./libcity/model/`.)

 :exclamation: You can also directly copy the data and our model to the LibCity environment and run.
-However, I suggest you directly using the repository here since some changes are made compared with the original LibCity:
+However, I suggest using the repository here since some changes are made compared with the original LibCity:
 * A new data format for static variables is added.
 * A new dataset class, the mth_dataset, is added, to support multi-head temporal fusion across all models.
 * Support group-based normalization for model evaluation.